fedediprima/NLUproject-sentiment-analysis/README.md

 # Natural Language Understanding Sentiment Analysis Project
 This is the code for the final project of the "Natural Language Understanding" course - MSc in Artificial Intelligence Systems - University of Trento.
-I recommend to read the project's report `NLU_project_report.pdf` before running the code.
+I suggest to read the project's report `NLU_project_report.pdf` before running the code.

 ## Environment
 The code is written in Python 3.9.12 (with other version is not guaranteed to work) and has been developed using a conda environment: